VIRiONT-network/VIRiONT_paper/README.md

 # Input and configuration

-Here is a view on the parameters to check before launching analysis.
+Herein is a general overview of the tunable parameters to set before launching analysis.
 Currently, to change parameters, you have to open  *VIRiONT/VIRiONT_MI.sh* with a text editor.
 All parameters are located in the ###### CONFIGURATION ####### section.

 **GENERAL PARAMETERS:**
 **data_loc** : path where fastq data are stored.
-Be sure this path leads on all barcode folders you want to analyse.
+Be sure this path leads on all barcode folders you want to analyze.
 Currently, only fastq repositories marked as "barcode*" are interpreted as repository data.
 If needed, rename your rep as "barcode*".
 **result_loc** : path leading to the output folders produced by the analysis.
 NB: the pipeline will recursively create the path, so a previous mkdir is unnecessary.
-**ref_loc** : path to the file containing all references sequences used for the blastn analysis.
-We you need to create a new one, check examples in *ref/* folder.
+**ref_loc** : path to the custom reference sequence dataset fasta file used by the pipeline especially for the blastn analysis.
+If you need to create a new one, check examples in *ref/* folder.
-**thread_number** : Define number of threads to be used for the analysis.
+**thread_number** : define number of threads to be used for the analysis.
 **mem_cost** : define the memory amount in mb to be used for the analysis.

 **TRIMMING/FILTERING PARAMETERS:**
-**min_length** : minimal read size required for passing the filtering step.
+**min_length** : minimal read lenght required for passing the filtering step.
-**max_length** : maximal read size required for passing the filtering step.
+**max_length** : maximal read lenght required for passing the filtering step.
-**head** : nucleotid length to be trimmed in 5'.
+**head** : number of nucleotides to be trimmed at the 5'end (forward primer removal).
-**tail** : nucleotid length to be trimmed in 3'.
+**tail** : number of nucleotides to be trimmed at the 3'end (reverse primer removal).

 **VARIANT CALLING PARAMETERS:**
-**maxdepth** : maximum depth for samtools mpileup.
+**maxdepth** : maximum depth for samtools mpileup (sub-sampling of the total amount of reads is possible for a faster analysis).
-**basequal** : base quality cutoff for samtools mpileup.
+**basequal** : base quality cutoff for samtools mpileup (default parameter of samtools mpileup is set up at 13).

 **CONSENSUS PARAMETERS:**
 **Vfreq** : minor variant frequency threshold to call the consensus sequence.
+You can generate consensus sequences through a simple 50% majority rule or with a lower minor variant frequency to get degenerated bases.
-**mincov** : minimun coverage expected to generate consensus sequence.
-N is called if below this threshold.
+**mincov** : minimum coverage expected to generate consensus sequence.
+N is called if the depth at the position is below this threshold.
+Of note, a minium depth of 20x is recommended by the Nanopore community.

 **MULTI-INFECTION PARAMETER:**
 **MI_cutoff** : Percentage cutoff for detecting a multiple infection case.
-Se more above in the **Multiple Infection case** section.
+See more above in the **Multiple Infection case** section.

 # Pipeline ouputs

-All pipeline outputs are stored in the choosen path (see above) and generate following folders and files:
+All VIRiONT pipeline outputs are stored in the choosen path (see above) indicated in the VIRiONT_MI.sh script and generate the following folders and files:

-**param_file.txt** : a text file, summarizing parameters used for the current analysis.
+**param_file.txt** : a text file, summarizing parameters used for your current analysis.
-**00_SUPDATA/BD** : a folder, containing the database built using blast and individual reference sequences.
+**00_SUPDATA/DB** : a folder, containing the database built using blast and individual reference sequences.
 **00_SUPDATA/REFSEQ** : a folder, containing the individual reference sequences.
 **01_MERGED** : a folder, containing merged fastq.
-**02_DEHOSTING** : a folder, containing dehosted (non human) bam.
+**02_DEHOSTING** : a folder, containing dehosted (non human) fastq file.
-**03_FILTERED_TRIMMED** : a folder, containing trimmed fastq by NanoFilt with the given parameters.
+**03_FILTERED_TRIMMED** : a folder, containing filtered and trimmed fastq by NanoFilt with the given parameters.
-**04_BLASTN_ANALYSIS** : a folder, containing the blastn analysis results, including the list of reads matching with the best reference, with barplot of reference repartition for each barcode.
+**04_BLASTN_ANALYSIS** : a folder, containing the blastn analysis results, including the list of reads matching with the best reference and a barplot of reference repartition for each barcode available as a pdf file.
-**05_REFILTERED_FASTQ** : a folder, containing fastq with read corresponding with the corresponding matching references.
+**05_REFILTERED_FASTQ** : a folder, containing fastq with read corresponding with the corresponding best-matching references.
 **06_PRECONSENSUS** : a folder, containing intermediate data related to the generated preconsensus.
 **07_BAM** : a folder, containing bam aligned on the preconsensus.
 **08_VCF** : a folder, containing mpileup and variant calling results.
 **09_CONSENSUS** : a folder, containing consensus sequences generated by a custom perl script.
-**10_QC_ANALYSIS** : a folder, containing usefull read metrics at several pipeline steps.
+**10_QC_ANALYSIS** : a folder, containing useful read metrics at several pipeline steps.
 **11_PHYLOGENETIC_TREE** : a folder, containing a consensus with matched reference sequences phylogenetic tree.
 **12_COVERAGE** : a folder, containing coverage table from each bam using bedtools, and coverage plots compiled into one pdf.